core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For instance, the method defined in {{sec-rough-counting}} to perform the rough counting of still interested clients triggers (some of) them to explicitly send a new observation request to acknowledge their interest.
 Then, the server can decide to terminate the group observation altogether, in the case that not enough clients are estimated to be still active.

 If the method defined in {{sec-rough-counting}} is used, the server SHOULD NOT send more than a strict number of multicast notifications for a given group observation, without having first performed a new rough counting of active clients.
-Note that, when using the method defined in {{sec-rough-counting}} with unprotected communications, an adversary can craft and inject multiple new observation requests including the Multicast-Response-Feedback-Divider Option, hence inducing the server to overestimate the number of still interested clients and thus to inappropriately continue the group observation.
+Note that, when using the method defined in {{sec-rough-counting}} with unprotected communications, an adversary can craft and inject multiple new observation requests including the Feedback-Divider Option, hence inducing the server to overestimate the number of still interested clients and thus to inappropriately continue the group observation.

 ## Protected Communications